 Am I entitled to mobility allowance?

 You may be entitled to mobility allowance if you are unemployed and accept a full-time job with a round-trip commute of more than three hours or a part-time job with a round-trip commute of more than two hours.
 Mobility allowance can also be paid if you start in training that is a prerequisite for an employment relationship.
+It is required that the employment relationship must last at least two months in order to receive mobility allowance.
 Read more about the conditions here.

 When the temporary changes to unemployment security are in effect, mobility allowance can be applied for when the return commute is two hours, even if you are working full-time.
-This applies to employment relationships that have started between 12 of July 2020 and 31 of March 2021 Read more about it here.
+Read more about the temporary changes and when they are applied here.

 How much is the mobility allowance?

 Mobility allowance equals the basic unemployment allowance, 33.78 euros a day in 2021.
 The allowance is taxable income.